 If you want to stick to the ketogenic diet and need a sweetener, monk fruit is likely your best option.
 It only contains about half a gram of carbs per teaspoon and offers many potential health benefits.

-When Should You Use Monk Fruit on the Ketogenic Diet?
+When Should You Use Monk Fruit on the Keto Diet?

 Keto desserts, obviously!